eminetto/eltonminetto.net/content/post/2025-01-25-intro-encore-part-1.en.md

 1. Creating an API with a database (<— you are here)
-2. Interservice communication and authentication
+2. Creating an API with authentication
 3. Communication via Pub/Sub
 4. Deploy